Tech Salaries in India 2026: Real Numbers by Role

 | Total | Rs 51,500 | Rs 42,500 | Rs 40,000 | Rs 56,500 |

 A Rs 30 LPA engineer in Hyderabad (in-hand ~Rs 1,95,000/month) saves roughly Rs 1,52,500/month.
-The same engineer in Gurgaon saves Rs 1,38,500/month.
-Over a year, that is a Rs 1.68 lakh difference in savings — meaningful money that compounds over time.
+Same engineer in Gurgaon saves Rs 1,38,500/month.
+Over a year, that's a Rs 1.68 lakh difference in savings — meaningful money that compounds over time.
+Where you live might matter more than your next raise.

 The Path to Higher Compensation